 $49 by Orvis

 $19.95 by Dynotag

 $55 by Clare V.

-While most bags make it back to their owners, the airline industry still dealt with nearly 25 million lost or stolen suitcases last year, according to Sita, an international IT provider that monitors global baggage handling.
+While most bags make it back to their owners, the airline industry still dealt with nearly 25 million lost or stolen suitcases in 2019, according to Sita, an international IT provider that monitors global baggage handling.